 - Light City

 - Half City

 - White Coffee

 3. Medium Roast

-Medium brown in color with more of a balance of acidity, flavor and aroma, medium roasted coffee has a richer consistency then light roast.
-It also doesn't have the oily surface you'll see in the darker roasts.
+Medium brown in color with more of a balance of acidity, flavor, and aroma, medium roasted coffee has a richer consistency than light roast.
+It also doesn’t have the oily surface you’ll see in the darker roasts.

 This is the most popular type of coffee roast in the United States.
 It’s also my favorite. 🙂

 If you want to kick your coffee up a notch in body and flavor, the medium-dark roasted coffee beans offer a bold body and rich flavor with a slight bittersweet aftertaste.

 With a medium-dark roast, you may get flavor notes like bittersweet dark chocolate and dark-roasted almonds.